josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 Amazing though it is, SvelteKit isn't the simplest thing you could use as a static site&nbsp;generator.
 </CalloutPlusQuote>

-Other tools like [Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), or [Gatsby](https://www.gatsbyjs.com/) will likely get you up and running faster, since that's their sole focus. ([Even the SvelteKit docs make this point](https://kit.svelte.dev/docs#appendix-ssg).)
+Other tools like [Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), or [Gatsby](https://www.gatsbyjs.com/) will likely get you up and running faster, since that's their sole focus. (_At one point, at least, even the SvelteKit docs admitted its focus was not making the fastest static site generator._)

-However, I still feel SvelteKit is worthy of serious consideration.
-Its capabilities are much more broad and flexible than SSGs, and there's plenty unique to love about its both developer and user experiences.
+However, I still feel SvelteKit is worthy of serious consideration in that regard.
+Its capabilities are much more broad and flexible than traditional SSGs, and there's plenty unique to love about both its developer and user experiences.
 So this post will be aimed at smoothing out that initial learning curve, to help you understand and take advantage of SvelteKit's wide range of possibilities.

 ## What we'll cover, and what to know first

-**This is a walkthrough of using SvelteKit to set up a prerendered static blog with Markdown, Sass and an API.** (That's how this site is built, by the way.)
+**This is a walkthrough of using SvelteKit to set up a prerendered static blog with Markdown, Sass and an API.** (_That's how this site is built, by the way._)

 This is _also_ an intro to SvelteKit itself, with a good overview of SvelteKit fundamentals that should be transferable to _any_ project.